 Budget (AED 35 to 150)

 Budget nail salons in Dubai cluster in malls (Al Karama, Mirdif, Deira) and on Sheikh Zayed Road.
 You get polish change, classic manicure, basic pedicure cleaning, and quick mani-pedi combos at the lowest price band in the city.
 Tools are typically clean but stations may be shared, so ask about file disposal between clients before sitting down.
 Best for: maintenance polish change, hand and foot tidy-up before a flight, kids’ first manicure.
+For how nail treatments fit into a women-only salon menu, see our guide to nail care at a ladies salon in Dubai.
 New to the terms?
 See our guide to what a pedicure and manicure are.
 For a fast toe tidy on a tight schedule, learn what an express pedicure is.

 Browse all 13 budget-tier Nail Salons providers on our directory.